alexforencich/taxi/README.md

 *  corundum-ng: intended for high-performance packet processing with deep pipelines and segmented internal interfaces, supporting operation at up to 400 Gbps aggregate
 *  corundum-proto: simplified design with simplified driver, intended for educational purposes only

-Planned features include a DPDK driver, SR-IOV, AF_XDP, white rabbit/IEEE 1588 HA, and Zircon stack integration.
+Planned features include SR-IOV, AF_XDP, white rabbit/IEEE 1588 HA, and Zircon stack integration.

 Note that Corundum is still under active development and may not ready for production use; additional functionality and improvements to performance and flexibility will be made over time.